 This post may contain affiliate links.
 Please read myย privacy policy.

-These Chinese chicken dumplings are healthy, juicy, and incredibly delicious!
-Homemade dumplings recipe loaded with ground chicken and vegetables, boiled then pan-fried, and served with a simple dipping sauce as an appetizer or light meal.
+These Chinese chicken dumplings are healthy, juicy, and absolutely delicious!
+This homemade dumpling recipe is packed with ground chicken and veggies, boiled and then pan-fried to crispy perfection, and served with a simple dipping sauce.

 These Chinese chicken dumplings are healthy, juicy, and absolutely delicious!
-They’re the best chicken dumpling recipe, loaded with ground chicken and vegetables, boiled, then pan-fried for that perfect crispy bottom.
+They’re the best chicken dumpling recipe, packed with ground chicken and vegetables, boiled, then pan-fried for that perfect crispy bottom.
 Served with a simple dipping sauce, they make a great appetizer or light meal.

 Every Chinese New Year, making dumplings from scratch is a tradition in my family.
 It’s our way of welcoming good luck and prosperity.
 We gather together to wrap, cook, and enjoy these delicious little treats, and it’s always such a special moment.

 But honestly, dumplings aren’t just for special occasions.
 I make them year-round, and my family and friends often request this best chicken dumpling recipe because it’s a lighter option than pork or beef—and just as tasty!
+Don’t forget to check out my step-by-step video and tips below to make these dumplings turn out perfectly every time!

 - Ground chicken – I like to use boneless, skinless chicken thighs instead of chicken breast for a juicier and more flavorful filling.
 You can have it ground at the grocery store, or chop it up yourself by hand.